 6. CARPET STAINS

 Your carpet gets quite a bit of foot traffic on any given day, so not just any carpet cleaning product will do the job.
 From tracked-in mud, dirt and dust, pet stains and odors, spilled food and drinks, Simple Green All-Purpose Cleaner can spot-clean carpet stains or even work in a carpet cleaning machine for deep cleaning carpet fibers.
 Plus, it's non-toxic and biodegradable - safer for your home & family.

-How to Clean: For spots, remove any mess and blot up any liquid from the carpet, then dampen the stain with clean warm water.
+How to Clean: For spots, remove any solid mess and blot up any liquid from the carpet, then dampen the stain with clean warm water.
 Spray a solution of 1 oz.
 Simple Green and 1 cup water onto the stain, and gently rub and blot with a clean damp towel or absorbent cloth.
-Then allow the area to dry completely before resuming foot traffic.
+Allow the area to dry completely before resuming foot traffic.
 If you're unsure about how Simple Green will affect a surface, be sure to spot test before cleaning.

 For larger areas or use in a carpet cleaning machine, visit this tip.

 Your dishwasher simplifies the daily routine of cleaning mountains of dirty dishes and cookware.
 But to prevent mineral deposits and hard water stains, as well as musty odors, it needs a thorough cleaning once or twice a year.
 Additionally, most new-model dishwashers have a manual-clean filter that needs to be regularly cleaned out to avoid drainage problems and foul odors.